Candidates for elective office 2027

 Sarah Woynicz, AIA, NOMA, NCARB, WELL AP, LEED BD+C, is a licensed architect, author, and changemaker who believes deeply in the impact of architecture to shape the world and the power of design to improve lives.
 A graduate of Virginia Tech’s Bachelor of Architecture program with a minor in Leadership and Social Change, Sarah now serves as a Vice President and Project Manager at HKS.
 Her approach to practice is rooted in people - how places, policy, and practice drive belonging.

 Beyond traditional practice, Sarah is deeply engaged in shaping the present and future of the profession.
-She has served in numerous leadership roles within the American Institute of Architects at the local, state, and national levels, including Chair of the AIA Young Architects Forum and service on the Strategic Planning Committee for the 2026-2030 AIA Strategic Plan.
+She has served in numerous leadership roles within The American Institute of Architects at the local, state, and national levels, including Chair of the AIA Young Architects Forum and service on the Strategic Planning Committee for the 2026-2030 AIA Strategic Plan.
 Sarah is the founder of Pride by Design and a co-founder of Out in Architecture, dedicated to amplifying LGBTQIA+ voices and advancing equity, visibility, and representation across the profession.

 Through leadership, community building, and advocacy, Sarah’s career values and centers that architecture is not only about buildings; it’s about designing systems, spaces, and cultures where everyone can thrive.

-Full Resume | sarahwoynicz.com | LinkedIn
+Full resume | sarahwoynicz.com | LinkedIn

-AIA National |
+AIA

 AIA Strategic Planning Committee | 2025